Our Deus Vult long sleeve shirt is an iconic representation of the crusaders that invokes the spirit of the warriors of Christ.

 Latin for "Seal of the Soldiers of Christ," which was written around the official Seal of the Knight's Templar.

-Warrior 12 ships via USPS and UPS.
+Warrior 12 ships via USPS.
 Once we hand over your package to the carrier, we do not have control over unforseen issues that may arise from these carriers including lost, misplaced, delayed, or stolen packages.
 Please see our shipping section for more details.